 Inscription on the other side of the female fish:

 Il fait son choix d’anchois et dine d’une sardine.
-Essentially, if less elegantly: He chose anchovy but got sardine.
+Essentially, if less elegantly: He ordered anchovy but ate sardine.

 On the grave of painter Gérard Barthélémy stands a bushy pelican that seems to be morphing into a plant.